sramal/weather-app/README.md

-Using tutorial using youtube channel "Nsquared Coding"
+Based on tutorial by youtube channel "Nsquared Coding"

 # Getting Started with Create React App